Jwolter23/Wolter-Finance/README.md

 ## Logic and Tech

-- As mentioned before the brains of the operation will be using the Alpha Vantage API.
+- As mentioned before the brains of the operation will be using the Financial Modeling Prep API.
 - With this API using axios and react is really how we are going to combine all the information recieved and rendered on screen.
 - Utilizing componenets to keep our information seperate is also going to be extremley important.
 - As of now there will be four seperate components that were listed above in the General Overview section.